instructlab/instructlab/docs/gpu-acceleration.md

-# 🏎️ Making `lab` go fast
+# 🏎️ Making `ilab` go fast

-By default, `lab` will attempt to use your GPU for inference and synthesis.
+By default, `ilab` will attempt to use your GPU for inference and synthesis.
 This works on a wide variety of common systems, but less-common configurations may require some additional tinkering to get it enabled.
-This document aims to describe how you can GPU-accelerate `lab` on a variety of different environments.
+This document aims to describe how you can GPU-accelerate `ilab` on a variety of different environments.

-`lab` relies on two Python packages that can be GPU accelerated: `torch` and `llama-cpp-python`.
-In short, you'll need to replace the default versions of these packages with versions that have been compiled for GPU-specific support, recompile `lab`, then run it.
+`ilab` relies on two Python packages that can be GPU accelerated: `torch` and `llama-cpp-python`.
+In short, you'll need to replace the default versions of these packages with versions that have been compiled for GPU-specific support, recompile `ilab`, then run it.

 ## Python 3.11 (Linux only)